-Using 360 jewelry videos and photos are a must, especially in the time of coronavirus because it enhances shoppers’ jewelry shopping experience by adding interactivity and engagement and eliminating the need to drop by at your store to interact with your jewelry items; thereby, lengthening the time they will spend on your website or social media pages.
+Using 360 jewelry videos and photos is a must, especially in the time of coronavirus because it enhances shoppers’ jewelry shopping experience by adding interactivity and engagement and eliminating the need to drop by your store to interact with your jewelry items; thereby, lengthening the time they will spend on your website or social media pages.

 - Explore online viewing rooms

 When Art Basel Hong Kong got canceled because of the coronavirus, the team behind this international art fair launched a new digital initiative that will allow attendees to view and purchase art collections in online viewing rooms.
 Jewelers can borrow this idea of digital development and possibly continuously adapt to it to complement future retail activities.